cheuer/kappaio/README.md

 KappaIO was designed to learn from TwitchTV channels and talk.

-Originally forked from Triplie https://github.com/spion/triplie-ng
+Forked from https://github.com/paralin/KappaIO which was originally forked from Triplie https://github.com/spion/triplie-ng

 # ORIGINAL INTRODUCTION